 States have imposed legal limits on property taxation since at least the 1850s.
 In 2013, 46 states and the District of Columbia restricted property taxation either through limits on rates, limits on levies, limits on growth in assessed values, or some combination.
-In 2017, limits on property tax rates, the oldest and most widespread type of limit, existed in 36 states, and 36 states had limits on property tax levies, while 11 states restricted growth in property values through broad assessment limits (Significant Features of the Property Tax; Paquin 2015).
+In 2018, limits on property tax rates, the oldest and most widespread type of limit, existed in 36 states, and 36 states plus the District of Columbia had limits on property tax levies, while 18 states restricted growth in property values through assessment limits (Paquin 2015; Significant Features of the Property Tax).

-Homestead exemptions and property tax credits provide residential property tax relief to homeowners in 45 states, and most states have multiple programs.
+Homestead exemptions and property tax credits provide residential property tax relief to homeowners in 46 states and the District of Columbia, and most states have multiple programs.
 These exemptions and credits are the most important in the District of Columbia, Florida, Indiana, Louisiana, and South Carolina (Langley 2015; Significant Feature of the Property Tax).
 In 2018, 25 states provided relief to all homeowners, usually for only their primary residence (Significant Features of the Property Tax).

 Circuit breaker property tax relief programs provide income-targeted residential property tax relief that declines as income rises.
 Many states restrict these programs to elderly homeowners; although in some places, homeowners and renters of all ages may qualify (Bowman et al. 2009).
-In 2017, 34 states authorized property tax circuit breaker programs.
+In 2018, 33 states and the District of Columbia authorized property tax circuit breaker programs.

 State property tax incentives for economic development generally fall into five categories: abatement programs, firm-specific incentives, tax increment financing (TIF), enterprise zone programs, and tax-exempt industrial development bonds combined with property tax exemption and sometimes payments in lieu of taxes.
 TIF is the most common economic property tax incentive for business but recent research finds, in many cases, it has failed to promote economic development (Merriman 2018).
-The use of business tax incentives has increased markedly in last 50 years.
+The use of business tax incentives has increased markedly in the last 50 years.
 They now exist in all 50 states and DC in one form or another (Kenyon, Langley, and Paquin 2012).

-Table US-2 Property Tax Features of State Governments, United States, 2018
+Table US-2Property Tax Features of State Governments, United States, 2019

-Feature Count for 50 states plus DC Statewide classification of real property 25 Assessment of property primarily by county 31 Limits on property tax rates or levies 45 Limits on the rate of growth of assessed value 19 Circuit breaker property tax relief program 34
+Feature Count for 50 states plus DC Statewide classification of real property 25 Assessment of property primarily by county 31 Limits on property tax rates or levies 45 Limits on the rate of growth of assessed value 18 Circuit breaker property tax relief program 34